TheLegion007/Meme-Crafter/README.md

+# Meme-Crafter
+Meme-Crafter is a web application designed for creating and customizing memes easily using a wide range of templates provided by ImgFlip API .

+# Features
+- Access a library of popular meme templates.
+- Add custom text to meme templates.
+- Responsive design for use on both desktop and mobile devices.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.